jmltoolkit/vscode-jml/README.md

-# jml-vscode
+# vscode-jml

-VS Code extension for supporting the Java Modelling Language.
+VS Code extension for supporting the Java Modeling Language.

-## Features
+**Features**
+This

 * Syntax highlighting of JML contracts

 ## TODO

-* Use existing libraries for linting of JML
-  * Add support for OpenJML
-  * Add support for KeY
+* Make the language server available and downloadable on the fly.

 ## Changelog

+* **0.3.0** (upcoming-2022)
+  - Changing to `SemanticTokenProvider` interface to highlight JML annotation texts
+  - preparation for using a language server for more language support

 * **0.2.0** (04.04.2019)
   - Fixes by @csicar